-The Soaring Eagles 4-H Club meets the first Friday of every Month at the Dover Air Base Youth Center from 4-5 pm.
-We also hold a Robotics Club Meeting every Tuesday from 4-5 pm at the Dover Air Base Youth Center throughout the school year.
+The Soaring Eagles 4-H Club meets every Tuesday and Thursday from 4-5 pm throughout the school year.
+The Tuesday and Thursday meetings focus on several different areas to include Robotics, Earth Science, and Cooking.
 Staff at the Dover Air Base Youth Center/Boys and Girls Club have also been trained to use the 4-H Curriculum in their project clubs and between our programming and theirs, youth have the opportunity to participate in over 37 4-H project clubs for youth aged 8-18 and a Cloverbud Project Club for youth aged 5-8.

 The Delaware Military 4-H Club that is for youth aged 5-18 who do not reside on base, but represent military youth from all branches of the service meets the third Sunday of every month from 2-4 pm at the Kent County 4-H Office at 69 Transportation Circle, Dover, DE 19901 where youth participate in activities such as Archery, Arts and Crafts, Woodworking, Photography, Computer Science, Robotics, Sewing, Cooking, Community Service, etc.